learning-zone/javascript-basics/README.md

 #### Q. ***How do you trim a string in javascript?***

 JavaScript provided a trim method on string types to trim any whitespaces present at the begining or ending of the string.

 ```javascript
 "  Hello World   ".trim(); //Hello World
 ```

-If your browser(<IE9) doesn't support this method then you can use below polyfill.
+If your browser(`< IE9`) doesnot support this method then you can use below polyfill.

 ```javascript
 if (!String.prototype.trim) {
     (function() {